shauqt/Bellabeat-Case-Study-Data-Analysis/README.md

 </tr>
 </table>

 *Note: minuteMETsNarrow_merged was not uploaded due to file size.
-However, it was cleaned using Python and uploaded to Power BI.
+However, it was cleaned using Python.

 ## Part 3: Cleaning & Preprocessing